Zematus/Worlds/Modding Guide/Guides/decision_modding_guide.md

                                        order they are defined on this list.
 Please read options_modding_guide.md for more details
                                        on how to define decision option objects.

+      "enableDebugLog":             -- (optional) Can only have 'true' or 'false' as value (default: 'false').
+This an option to assist in mod development.
+If this is 'true', and 'Debug Mode' is enabled within the game, then debug information specific
+                                       to this decision will be logged during the game execution.

+      "debugPlayerGuidance":        -- (optional) Can only have 'true' or 'false' as value (default: 'false').
+This an option to assist in mod development.
+If this is 'true', the game will pause whenever this decision is invoked and will request the player to choose an option instead of letting the simulation do it.

     },
     ...                             -- additional decisions --
   ]